-Name and Age

-Michael A. Pangia, 50

-John J. Madigan, 53

-Position Currently Held and Past Business Experience

-Mr. Pangia has been our President and Chief Executive Officer and a member of the Board since July 18, 2011.
-From March 2009 to July 2011, he served as the Chief Sales Officer where he was responsible for companywide operations of the global sales and services organization.
+Position Currently Held and Past Business Experience Name and Age Mr. Pangia has been our President and Chief Executive Officer and a member of the Board since July 18, 2011.
+From March 2009 to July 2011, he served as the Chief Sales Officer where he was responsible for company-wide operations of the global sales and services organization.
 Prior to joining Aviat Networks, from 2008 to 2009, Mr. Pangia served as Senior Vice President, global sales operations and strategy at Nortel, where he was responsible for all operational aspects of the global sales function.
 From 2006 to 2008, he was President of Nortel's Asia region where his key responsibilities included sales and overall business management for all countries where Nortel did business in the region and from 2005 to 2006, he was the Chief Operating Officer of Nortel's Asia region.
 Mr. Madigan was appointed to serve as our interim Chief Financial Officer, effective August 25, 2011.
 Mr. Madigan joined the Company in January of 2011 and since has served as our Vice President, Corporate Controller and Principal Accounting Officer.
-Prior to joining Aviat Networks, he served as Vice President, Corporate Controller of Redback Networks, Inc., an Internet network equipment provider, and then as

-Paul A. Kennard, 60

-Meena L. Elliott, 48

-Heinz H. Stumpe, 56

-Shaun McFall, 51
+Prior to joining Aviat Networks, he served as Vice President, Corporate Controller of Redback Networks, Inc., an Internet network equipment provider, and then as company which was acquired by Oracle Corporation in 2006.
+Mr. Madigan is a Certified Public Accountant and holds a bachelor degree in Business from Santa Clara University.
+Paul A. Kennard, 60 Mr. Kennard joined our company as Chief Technology Officer in January 2007 when Harris Corporation's Microwave Communications Division ("MCD") and Stratex Networks, Inc. merged.
+In 1996 he joined Stratex Networks as Vice President, Engineering.
+Meena L. Elliott, 48 Ms. Elliott was appointed Senior Vice President, General Counsel and Secretary on September 1, 2011.
+Since July 2009, she has served as Vice President, General Counsel and Secretary.
+She joined our company as Associate General Counsel and Assistant Secretary in January 2007 when Harris MCD and Stratex Networks merged.
+Ms. Elliott joined Harris Corporation's MCD as Division Counsel in March 2006.
+Prior to joining MCD, she was Chief Counsel at the Department of Commerce from 2002-2006.
+Heinz H. Stumpe, 56 Mr. Stumpe was appointed Chief Operating Officer and Senior Vice President Global Operations on June 30, 2008.
+Previously, he was Vice President, Global Operations for Aviat Networks and Stratex Networks.
+He joined Stratex Networks as Director, Marketing in 1996.
+He was promoted to Vice President, Global Accounts in 1999, Vice President, Strategic Accounts in 2002 and Vice President, Global Operations in April 2006.
+Shaun McFall, 51 Mr. McFall has been our Chief Marketing Officer since July 2008.
+Previously, from 2000 to 2008, he served as Vice President, Marketing for Aviat Networks and Stratex Networks.
+He has been with us since 1989.

 Vice President, Finance after Ericsson's acquisition of Redback in January 2007.
-From 2001 to 2006, Mr. Madigan served as Controller of Siebel Systems, Inc., a customer relationship management application company which was acquired by Oracle Corporation in 2006.
-Mr. Madigan is a Certified Public Accountant and holds a bachelor degree in Business from Santa Clara University.
+From 2001 to 2006, Mr. Madigan served as Controller of Siebel Systems, Inc., a customer relationship management application